aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/shapes/managing-ole-objects/inserting-a-wav-file-as-an-ole-object/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells provides the functionality to add different types of OLE objects to the excel worksheets.
-We will see in the following code examples, how to add a wav file as an OLE object using simple APIs provided by Aspose.Cells.
+Aspose.Cells provides the functionality to add different types of OLE objects to the Excel worksheets.
+We will see in the following code examples how to add a WAV file as an OLE object using the simple APIs provided by Aspose.Cells.

 {{% /alert %}}

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-InsertingWAVFile-1.cs" >}}
 {{< app/cells/assistant language="csharp" >}}